-This course is designed to introduce significant financial accounting topics including financial reports (balance sheets, income statements and cash flow statements), inventory, depreciation, and ration analysis as well as corporate finance topics including time value of money, capital budgeting and financial planning.
-Prerequisite: Third Class standing 3 class hours a week marketing from the perspective of a marketing manager who needs knowledge of customer/consumer behavior in order to develop, evaluate, and implement effective strategies intended to influence those behaviors to achieve the firm's objectives.
+This course examines the role of

+marketing from the perspective of a marketing manager who needs knowledge of customer/consumer behavior in order to develop, evaluate, and implement effective strategies intended to influence those behaviors to achieve the firm's objectives.
 Among the topics covered are: market research and analysis, consumer behavior, marketing strategies, distribution, and pricing.
 Special emphasis will be given to marketing services of transportation companies.
 A weekly lab session provides practical exercises.
-2 class hours a week 1 laboratory hours a week